Honour School of Classics and English

 (iii) Candidates must submit a dissertation abstract of no more than 100 words, to the Chair of Examiners in Classics and English, care of the English Faculty Office, by 5 p.m. on Thursday of the eighth week of the Michaelmas term preceding the examination.

 (iv) The Chair of Examiners in Classics and English will decide as soon as possible, and in every case by Thursday of the first week of the Hilary Term preceding the examination, whether or not to approve the abstract, and will advise candidates of the decision forthwith.

 2. The candidate may not discuss with any tutor either his or her choice of content or the method of handling it after Friday of the sixth week of the Hilary Term preceding the examination.

-Candidates must sign a certificate stating that the dissertation is their own work, and that they have read the Joint School guidelines on plagiarism (see also 3 below).
-This certificate must be placed in a sealed envelope bearing the candidate’s examination number and presented together with the dissertation.
+Candidates must include a certificate stating that the dissertation is their own work, and that they have read the Joint School guidelines on plagiarism (see also 3 below).
+This certificate must be included with the dissertation.

 3. Dissertations previously submitted for the Honour School of Classics and English may be re-submitted.
 No dissertation will be accepted if it has already been submitted, wholly or substantially, for any other degree of this or any other university; and the certificate must also contain confirmation that the dissertation has not already been so submitted.